Hadokane/CI_PP1_Oversights/README.md

 *Navigation - Mobile*
 ![Navigation - Mobile](docs/screenshots/header_xs.png)

-The navigation bar is responsive to different screen size and present on all pages.
+The navigation bar is responsive to different screen sizes and present on all pages.
 It is made up of simple headers and is intuitive to all users.

-The currently active page has it's header left in black and doesn't respond to being hovered over to disuade user interaction.
+The currently active page has its header left in black and doesn't respond to being hovered over to dissuade user interaction.
 Contrastingly, the inactive pages respond by changing background and text colour to encourage user interaction.

 The navigation bar is responsive to all device sizes.
 On mobile devices the menu is condensed into a drop-down menu, freeing up screen real estate and being represented by a recognisable "hamburger" menu.
 On smaller devices again the band's text logo disappears before overflowing off the side of the screen.